konfuzio-ai/konfuzio-sdk/docs/dvui/explanations.md

 ## Multilingual User Interface

 The Document Validation UI can currently be used in three languages: German (de), English (en), and Spanish (es).
-You can specify what the default language of the application will be in the `.env` file, like so:
+As mentioned in the previous section, you can specify what the default language of the application will be in the `.env` file, like so:

 ```
 VUE_APP_I18N_LOCALE=